SCU-RSL-ROS/radar_omnipresense/README.md

 ```
 rostopic echo /radar_2/radar
 ```
-### Running one radar at a time and using ther service to activate FFT output.
+### Running one radar at a time and using the ROS service to activate FFT output.
 To enable the radar devices to publish FFT data, this can most easily be done by running one radar at a time (i.e. not utilizing the roslaunch method above). for this case ensure a radar device is plugged into your machine.
 Open a new terminal and type the following to start the radar node for one device.
 ```
 roscore